junxit/us-congress-bills-110/metadata.md

 - 2007-05-07 — Introduced in House
 - 2007-05-07 — Referred to the House Committee on Foreign Affairs.
 - 2007-05-07 — Sponsor introductory remarks on measure.
 (CR E975)
+- 2007-07-31 — Committee Agreed to Seek Consideration Under Suspension of the Rules, (Amended) by Unanimous Consent.
+- 2007-07-31 — Committee Consideration and Mark-up Session Held.
+- 2007-10-09 — Considered under suspension of the rules. (consideration: CR H11347-11350)
+- 2007-10-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2185.
+- 2007-10-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-09 — Ms. Watson moved to suspend the rules and pass the bill, as amended.
+- 2007-10-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11347-11348)
+- 2007-10-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11347-11348)
+- 2007-10-09 — The title of the measure was amended.
+Agreed to without objection.